kevinqdam/maze-generator/README.md

 ## What does it do?
 The maze generator allows you to select algorithms to generate and solve the maze, respectively.

-Solving the maze also provides a visualization of the path to the target as well as show which cells were visited but are not part of the solution path.
-This visualization allows one to quickly see which algorithm is more efficient in finding the target destination.
+Solving the maze also provides a visualization of the path to the target.
+It also shows which cells were visited during runtime when calculating the solution path.
+This visualization allows one to quickly see which algorithm is more efficient in finding the target destination with respect to the number of cells the runtime must explore before landing on the target.

-For example, bread-first search and A* both provide the solution to the maze, but A* visits fewer cells to calculate the solution when compared to breadth-first search.
+For example, breadth-first search and A* both provide the solution to the maze, but A* visits fewer cells to calculate the solution when compared to breadth-first search.